mountaineerbr/shellChatGPT/README.md

 ### Novita AI

-Novita AI offers a range of LLM models at exceptional value!
+Novita AI offers a range of LLM models at exceptional value, including the highly recommended **Llama 3.1** model, which provides the best balance of price and performance!

+For an uncensored model, consider **sao10k/l3-70b-euryale-v2.1** (good for role-playing) or **cognitivecomputations/dolphin-mixtral-8x22b**.

 Create an API key as per the
 [Quick Start Guide](https://novita.ai/docs/get-started/quickstart.html)